Harry Atmore

 Harry Atmore (14 December 1870 – 20 August 1946) was a New Zealand Independent Member of Parliament for Nelson in the South Island.

-Harry Atmore held the Nelson seat as an Independent for a total of thirty years from 1911 to 1914 and then from 1919 to his death in 1946.
-He was Minister of Education and Minister in charge of the Department of Scientific and Industrial Research (DSIR) in Sir Joseph Ward's United Government of 1928 to 1931, and the acting Prime Minister of New Zealand for approximately five months between 25 August 1930 and 21 January 1931.
+He held the Nelson seat as an Independent for a total of thirty years from 1911 to 1914 and then from 1919 to his death in 1946.
+He was Minister of Education and Minister in charge of the Department of Scientific and Industrial Research (DSIR) in Sir Joseph Ward's United Government of 1928 to 1931.

 Early years

 Born in Nelson, in 1870, Atmore attended the publicly funded School in Bridge Street, Nelson and represented the province in rugby.
 He later moved to Wellington and spent eight years there as an apprentice signwriter and decorator.
 After his apprenticeship, Atmore returned to Nelson and established his own signwriting and decorating business.

 Atmore was prominent in local affairs.
 He was a member of the Nelson Licensing Committee, Education Board and Hospital Board.
 In 1905, he was elected to the Nelson City Council.
 Later, he served on the Nelson College Council of Governors and Cawthron Institute Trust Board.